masihniaz/school-spa/README.md

-# SchoolCmsApp
+# SchoolCmsApp - Single Page Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding